 - 4.1.1 Only targets approved by the IPSC Assembly and which fully comply with the specifications in Appendices B and C are to be used for IPSC Handgun matches. - 4.1.1.1 If one or more targets at a match fail to comply exactly with the stated specifications, and if replacement targets of the correct specifications are unavailable, the Range Master must decide whether or not the variance is acceptable for that match, and which provisions of Section 2.3 of these rules will apply, if any.
-However, the Range Master's decision will only affect the match in progress, and will not serve as a precedent for future matches held at the same location, or for any subsequent use of the subject targets at another match. - 4.1.1.2 There are three sizes of paper targets and two sizes of poppers approved for use in IPSC .22LR HG matches (see Appendices B and C).
-IPSC Mini Targets, Micro Targets and Mini Poppers are used to simulate IPSC Targets and Poppers placed at greater distances.
-The following types and sizes of targets may be included together in the same target array: - IPSC Targets and IPSC Poppers; or - IPSC Mini Targets and IPSC Mini Poppers; or - IPSC Micro Targets and IPSC Mini Poppers; or - IPSC Targets and IPSC Mini Poppers; or - IPSC Mini Targets and IPSC Poppers, or - IPSC Micro Targets and IPSC Poppers.
+However, the Range Master's decision will only affect the match in progress, and will not serve as a precedent for future matches held at the same location, or for any subsequent use of the subject targets at another match. - 4.1.1.2 There are two sizes of paper targets and poppers approved for use in IPSC matches (see Appendices B and C).
+IPSC Mini Targets and Mini Poppers are used to simulate IPSC Targets and Poppers placed at greater distances.
+The following types and sizes of targets may be included together in the same target array: - IPSC Targets and IPSC Poppers; or - IPSC Mini Targets and IPSC Mini Poppers; or - IPSC Targets and IPSC Mini Poppers; or - IPSC Mini Targets and IPSC Poppers.